 In the first few years after we were formed (2009-2011) there was a real boom associated with “green cements”.
 Many different systems were developed and promoted at the start of 2010.
 At Celitement GmbH we are rather proud to have one of the very few systems that are still active on the market.
 Many other projects have not managed to leave the laboratory stage or have now completely vanished from the market.
 The development of a new binding agent requires immense perseverance and unfortunately also considerable financial funds.
 The development of completely new building materials is not a short haul, it is a true marathon.
 And, just as in sport, the marathon gets less coverage in the media than the spectacular sprint events.
 In most cases with marathons the report covers the start and finish.
 The many hours between are usually of little interest to the public.
 This comparison probably fits very well with the current situation with Celitement.
 Because of the competition with other rival systems that were then still being covered strongly in the press we also had a strong media presence at the start.
 However, after we had presented the basic principles and the new material systems of Celitement in many publications and lectures it was then a matter of the details of the tedious product optimization, upscaling the process technology and solving a great many problems.
 This is not very interesting for the media.
 These results were also often acquired in cooperation with innovators and were then usually subject to secrecy agreements.
 However, in future we plan to report somewhat more about where we stand and precisely what we are doing.
 We will update our website and extend it regularly with new information.

-Yes, the SDS complying with REACH is ready for downloading on our homepage in German and English.
+Yes, the safety data sheet complying with REACH is ready for downloading on our homepage in German and English.
 It is based on the registration in accordance with REACH (ECHA) that was successfully completed in 2018.
-This SDS will also be made available on requests for product samples or when service trials are carried out under the following document title: SDS Celitement en V 3.1 SCHWENK REACH 2018-06-12.
+This safety data sheet is also made available for inquiries about product samples or when carrying out service trials.

 No, but together with the sample material we hand out a short description about the best way to adjust the workability properties and which superplasticizers (PCE), and at what addition levels, have given us the best results.